littlerobots/cupboard-tools/README.md

 Note that is just "plain" Cupboard code, just that the `Uri` is retrieved from the `UriHelper`.
 There's nothing special to the uri either, it can be queried with or without Cupboard.

+If you want to use an alternative database implementation (most likely SQLCipher) then this is also possible by overriding the `getDatabase()` method and supplying your own implementation of `CupboardProviderDatabase` in the `openDatabase()` method.

 # UriHelper

 In the example above, we already used `UriHelper`. `UriHelper` maps entity classes to content provider uris.
 There are